dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 - untyped complex
 - untyped string

 By deferring this commitment, untyped constants not only retain their higher precision until later, but they can participate in many more expressions than committed constants without requiring conversions.
-For example, the values ZiB and YiB in the example above are too big to store in any integer variable, but they are legitimate constants that may be used in expres- sions like this one:
+For example, the values ZiB and YiB in the example above are too big to store in any integer variable, but they are legitimate constants that may be used in expressions like this one:
 ```go
   fmt.Println(YiB/ZiB) // "1024"
 ```